IFRS Foundation

 Supply Chain Management

-Companies in the Meat, Poultry & Dairy industry rely on a variety of contract farmers and suppliers.
-Environmental and social impacts within the industry’s supply chain include those related to deforestation, land use and waste management, water withdrawals, animal welfare, antibiotic usage, and food safety.
-Management of environmental and social risks within a company’s animal supply chain is critical to maintain the cost of capital, secure a steady source of animals at desired price points, and to prevent reputational damage, which may decrease revenue and market share.
+Entities in the Meat, Poultry & Dairy industry rely on a variety of contract farmers and suppliers.
+Environmental and social impacts within the industry’s supply chain include those related to deforestation, land use and waste management, water withdrawals, animal welfare, antibiotic usage and food safety.
+An entity’s management of environmental and social risks relating to its animal supply chain is critical to secure a steady source of animals at desired price points and prevent reputational damage, all of which may decrease revenue and market share.

 Materials Sourcing & Efficiency

-Meat, poultry, and dairy companies source animal and animal feed from a range of suppliers depending on animal species.
-The industry’s ability to reliably source animals and animal feed at desired price points may be affected by climate change, water scarcity, land management, and other resource scarcity considerations.
-Companies that select and work with suppliers who are less resource-intensive and who actively manage adaptation to climate change and other resource scarcity risks, will be better protected from potential price volatility and supply disruptions.
-Additionally, such companies may improve their brand reputation and develop new market opportunities.
-Failure to effectively manage sourcing risks can lead to higher costs of capital, reduced margins, and constrained revenue growth.
+Meat, poultry and dairy entities source animal and animal feed from a range of suppliers depending on animal species.
+The industry’s ability to reliably source animals and animal feed at desired price points may be affected by climate change, water scarcity, land management and other resource scarcity considerations.
+Entities that select and work with suppliers who are less resource-intensive and who actively manage adaptation to climate change and other resource scarcity risks, may reduce price volatility and supply disruptions.
+Additionally, such entities may improve their brand reputation and develop new market opportunities.
+Failure to effectively manage sourcing risks may result in higher costs of capital, reduced margins and constrained revenue growth.

 Tell Us About Yourself